qorix-group/process_description/process/folder_templates/tools/tool_verification_report_template.rst

 .. tip::
    Determine the use case for the tool in the project and for each use case

-   Determine the malfunctions/threats
+   Determine the malfunctions

-   Determine the tool impact based on the malfunctions/threats
+   Determine the tool impact based on the malfunctions

-   Determine the available safety/security measures
+   Determine the available safety measures

-   Determine if the impact detection based on safety/security measures are sufficient and add additional ones, if required
+   Determine if the impact detection based on safety measures are sufficient and add additional ones, if required

    Determine the tool confidence based on tool impact and tool impact detection

-   Use the table below to document all uses cases and their evaluation.
-The table has an example included.
+   Use the table below to document all uses cases and their evaluation, the example table provided below

-   The final Confidence shall be judged on the maximum confidence level of each use case.
+   The final confidence shall be judged on the maximum confidence level of each use case

 .. list-table:: [Your tool name] evaluation